mattermost/docs/source/administration/config-settings.rst

 Enable integrations to override profile picture icons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Webhooks, slash commands and other integrations, such as `Zapier <https://docs.mattermost.com/integrations/zapier.html>`__, will be allowed to change the profile picture they post with.
+**True**: Webhooks, slash commands, and other integrations, such as `Zapier <https://docs.mattermost.com/integrations/zapier.html>`__, will be allowed to change the profile picture they post with.

-**False**: Webhooks, slash commands and OAuth 2.0 apps can only post with the profile picture of the account they were set up with.
+**False**: Webhooks, slash commands, and OAuth 2.0 apps can only post with the profile picture of the account they were set up with.
 See http://mattermost.org/webhooks for more details.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnablePostIconOverride": false`` with options ``true`` and ``false``.                                                   |